 Here are some benefits of dental implant placement:

 - A functional tooth that helps with the ability to properly chew food

 - Improved speech (with the removal of dentures).

-Now that you know the benefits of undergoing a dental implant procedure, it’s important to understand what may happen if you do not have a dental implant installed.
+Now that you know the benefits of undergoing a dental implant procedure, it’s important to understand what may happen if you do not have this restoration installed.

 Dental implants—while making your smile more aesthetically pleasing—may be necessary for the health of your jawbone, the surrounding teeth and your mouth overall.
-Our teeth and bone work hand in hand to hold each other in place.
-Upon the loss of a tooth, the surrounding bone will recede.
-An implant ensures that the bone stays at its appropriate level.
-Also, like books on a book shelf, when a tooth is extracted the adjacent teeth may tilt or drift, which may alter your bite.
-The change in how your teeth come together can create jaw pain/problems.
+Our teeth AND BONE work hand in hand to hold each other in place.
+Upon losing a tooth, the surrounding bone will recede.

 If you have a tooth that needs to be removed, this may be a good time to ask your dentist if you are a candidate for implants.
-Certain steps may need to be taken following the extraction to ensure the preservation of surrounding bone to provide for a more predictable implant placement.
-For example, if there is not enough bone present to predictably place the implant you may require an additional procedure called a bone graft.
+Certain steps may need to be taken to ensure the preservation of surrounding bone to provide for a more predictable implant insertion.

 There are a few different options for replacing missing teeth.
 Implants possess many advantages over choosing a dental bridge to restore a tooth borne space.

-- Implants can help preserve bone, where bridges cannot.
+- Implants can help preserve, where bridges cannot.